glenndehaan/express-browsersupport/README.md

 This array is required and needs to have at least one rule

-## Ignore Undefined Browsers
+## Strict Mode
-We don't know what browsers exists all over the world
+By default when a browser visits that isn't defined in the supported browsers array

-This could be a problem since you can't define them all in your config
+We will allow this.
+But sometimes you don't want to also disallow these browsers

-So we created an option that just ignores undefined browsers
+> Warning!!!
+This also disallows bot's trying to visit the URL

-When set to `true` and someone with an undefined browser visits the app the browser will be allowed
+When set to `true` and someone with an undefined browser visits the app the browser will not be allowed
 ```
 app.use(browsersupport({
-    ignoreUndefinedBrowsers: true // Defaults to false
+    useStrictMode: true // Defaults to false
 }));
 ```